 Joe Fairless: Best ever book you've read?

-Joe Fairless: Best ever deal you've done that you have not mentioned?
+Joe Fairless: Best ever deal you've done that we haven't talked about so far.

 Joe Fairless: And how can the Best Ever listeners get in touch with you?

-Thanks for being on the show.
+Thank you so much for being on the show.
 I hope you have a best ever day, and we'll talk to you soon.

 Melanie Bajrovic: It's an absolute pleasure, thank you so much.